mikey-no/cert_tool/README.md

 The ca works on http not https to enable a client to start the communication with no prior root ca installed.

+### settings.ini
+main_api will take a settings.ini file in subdirectory of the current working directory with the prefix and location values.

 ## On the leaf server

 Run the command to request a certificate from the CA